richardhuangz/richardhuangz.github.io/_pages/about.md

 ---

 I'm an incoming PhD student in the computer science department at Brown University.
 I (hopefully) graduated from Princeton University, where I was advised by Matt Weinberg and Mark Braverman.
 My research interests are generally in theoretical computer science, and I'm currently into online algorithms and graph theory.

-Yeah I use github editor to edit this